Cycling accident compensation claims - Introduction

 Cycling accidents have risen broadly in line with the number of cyclists.
-According to figures supplied by the Royal Society for the Prevention of Accidents (RoSPA) 19,329 people were injured in bicycle accidents that were reported to the police in the UK in 2013.
-Of these, over 3,000 people were seriously injured.
-A further 109 people were killed.
+According to figures supplied by the Royal Society for the Prevention of Accidents (RoSPA) 18,375 people were injured in bicycle accidents that were reported to the police in the UK in 2016.

 It is thought that most cycle accidents are not reported to the police, so these figures may represent only a fraction of the actual number of people injured each year.